1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 | S DCAM | 3,041,506 | 1,292,640 | 42.5% |

 Only Deep Cameo specimens have documented survival data.
 Approximately 1,292,640 DCAM examples exist today from the original proof mintage, yielding a 42.5% survival rate.
-This relatively high percentage demonstrates how collectors preserved these premium proof coins.
+This relatively high percentage demonstrates how carefully collectors preserved these premium proof coins.

 Also Read: Jefferson Nickel Value (1938-Present)